XBraid/xbraid/docs/Examples.md

 # Some Advanced Features {#advancedfeatures}

-We now give an overview of some *optional* advanced features, together in one place, that will be implemented in some of the following examples.
+We now give an overview of some *optional* advanced features that will be implemented in some of the following examples.

 9. **SCoarsen**, **SRestrict**: These are advanced options that allow for coarsening in space while you coarsen in time.
 This is useful for maintaining stable explicit schemes on coarse time scales and is not needed here.
-See for instance ``drivers/drive-diffusion`` and ``drivers/drive-diffusion-2D`` which use these routines.
+See ``examples/ex-02`` for a simple example of this feature, and then ``drivers/drive-diffusion`` and ``drivers/drive-diffusion-2D`` for more advanced examples of this feature.
    \latexonly \\ \endlatexonly

    These functions allow you to vary the spatial mesh size on XBraid levels as depicted here